When it comes to planning and booking your next vacation, you’re probably just factoring the three big expenses into

 It’s also a good idea to bring your own snacks and drinks to help you stay on budget.
 Head to a local grocery store or bring stuff from home.
 When I was traveling in the UK, I brought granola bars to eat for breakfast.
 This helped me save a lot of money on food costs.

 5. Vaccinations and medications

 Some countries require proof that you have received a vaccination before allowing you to enter the country.
 You may also want to get some of the recommend immunizations, which can be an effective way to prevent travel-related infections.

-Travel insurance doesn’t usually cover the costs of vaccination, but it will protect you from unexpected medical costs while you’re away.
+Travel insurance doesn’t usually cover the costs of vaccination, but it can protect you from unexpected medical costs while you’re away.

 6. Items you forget to bring with you